 In the same location as the original 3fe coffeeshop, Vice offers one of the coolest coffee experiences in the city- coffee tasting.
 Using a range of coffees to prepare a variety of drinks such as espresso, latte, filter coffees and Irish coffee, this coffee experience costs €30.
 However, it is money well spent if you are a coffee lover.
-On my visit I tried Guatemalan, Ethiopian and Costa Rican coffees and I chose to bring home a bag of Costa Rican coffee at the end of the 90 minute extravaganza.
+I tried Guatemalan, Ethiopian, and Costa Rican coffees and I chose to bring home a bag of Costa Rican coffee at the end of the 90-minute extravaganza.
 With its central location, this café should be ‘to do’/ ‘to visit’ list of any coffee drinker passing through the city.

 54 Middle Abbey Street

 Close to the Irish Financial Services Centre, this café has thrived on the passing trade from bankers and financiers.
-In addition to the usual lattes and americanos, it also offers high quality brews using Chemex, Aeropress and pour over methods.
-On my visit I chose a Colombian prepared in a V60.
+In addition to the usual lattes and americanos, it also offers high-quality brews using Chemex, Aeropress and pour over methods.
+On my visit, I chose a Colombian prepared in a V60.
 The coffee was tangy with a smooth aftertaste and I loved everything, apart from the fact that it was served in a paper cup.
-Despite this, Seven Wonders serves great coffee and it is worth stopping by if you are visiting the Irish Diapora Museum, also known as Epic Ireland, in the same building.
+Despite this, Seven Wonders serves great coffee and it is worth stopping by.
+The Irish Diaspora Museum, also known as Epic Ireland, in the same building.

 CHQ Building, Excise Walk